GSO Test

 Impact

-The impact is measured in terms of the progress the children make from their starting points and the attainment levels they reach.
-The aim is for all children to achieve exceptionally well (including disadvantaged and SEN) in their geographical knowledge and skills as well as understanding their impact on the local and global environments.
-An impact of good quality teaching and learning in Geography is that the children develop an interest in the world around them and develop the skills and knowledge to solve problems and deepen their understanding of the interaction between physical and human processes and how this affects landscapes and environments.
+The impact of our Geography curriculum is measured in terms of the progress the children make from their starting points and the attainment levels they reach.
+A significant majority of children achieve very well and make excellent progress in their geographical knowledge and skills as well as understanding their impact on the local and global environments.
+One clear impact of good quality teaching and learning in Geography is that the children develop an interest in the world around them and develop the skills and knowledge to solve problems and deepen their understanding of the interaction between physical and human processes and how this affects landscapes, environments and our daily lives.

 Useful links